Tybrax/Move-and-Groove/README.md

 You must have at least 10 activity names that are selectable from a dropdown list for the user to select.
 Users cannot enter custom activities and must choose from your pre-defined list.

+# Versions
 Ruby version : 2.6
 Rails version : 6.0.2.2

-* Configuration
+# Configuration
 - in the app folder, run bundle install to install the gem in gemfile

-* Database initialization
+# Database initialization
 - in the ruby console, run rails db:migrate

-* Launch a local server on port 3000
+# Launch a local server on port 3000
 - run rails -s